forester-bt/forester/docs/src/sim.md

 | stub         | the stubbed implementation               | should be presented | success |
 | params.delay | denotes the pause before start in millis | 0                   | 100     |

+#### Default profile
+The simulation can be performed without giving the specific profile.
+In that case, all actions that need to implement will be replaced with the success stub.
+Other artifacts will not be generated.

 ### Stubs